 PyTorch extends and builds on these efforts.
 Obviously, PyTorch is one of the most important foundational platforms for development, testing and deployment of AI/ML and Deep Learning applications.
 If you need to build something in AI, if you need a library or a module, chances are there is something in PyTorch for that.
 If you peel back the cover of any AI application, there is a strong chance PyTorch is involved in some way.
 From improving the accuracy of disease diagnosis and heart attacks, to machine learning frameworks for self-driving cars, to image quality assessment tools for astronomers, PyTorch is there.

 Originally incubated by Meta’s AI team, PyTorch has grown to include a massive community of contributors and users under their community-focused stewardship.
 The genius of PyTorch (and a credit to its maintainers) is that it is truly a foundational platform for so much AI/ML today, a real Swiss Army Knife.
 Just as developers built so much of the technology we know today atop Linux, the AI/ML community is building atop PyTorch – further enabling emerging technologies and evolving user needs.
-As of August 2022, PyTorch was one of the five-fastest growing open source software communities in the world alongside the Linux kernel and Kubernetes.
 From August 2021 through August 2022, PyTorch counted over 65,000 commits.
 Over 2,400 contributors participated in the effort, filing issues or PRs or writing documentation.
 These numbers place PyTorch among the most successful open source projects in history.